mauricioaniche/refactoring-workshop/solutions/README.md

-# Solutions
+# Workshop

-This repository contains the solutions of the workshop.

-Note that there might be many different ways of re-designing the code, and this is just one suggestion.

-Please, do not look at it before solving them yourself! :)
+This project contains many exercises for you to exercise your knowledge on SOLID, refactoring, and design patterns.

+Feel free to play with it!